-Environmental component or Methodology for baseline analysis pressure/Social issue A desktop literature review will be performed and a brief description of climate in the wider project area will be done.
+Environmental component or pressure/Social issue Methodology for baseline analysis Climate A desktop literature review will be performed and a brief description of climate in the wider project area will be done.
 Meteorological data should be collected from the available data on the official web sites for the meteorological stations and parameters which are relevant for the project area.
 Data about historical trends of meteorological parameters and projections of climate change will be prepared and analysed based on the available literature.
-Climate Digital climate atlas will be used to better assess climate indices in different Cililiate climate scenarios and time horizons.
+Digital climate atlas will be used to better assess climate indices in different climate scenarios and time horizons.
 Impacts of the project on climate change and impacts of climate change on the project will be assessed using European Commission guidelines (Technical guidance on the climate proofing of infrastructure in the period 2021-2027 (2021/C 373/01)).
-Impact of the project on climate change will be assessed through GHG emission calculation.
-The impact of climate change on the project will be made using risk and vulnerability analysis.
-A desktop literature will be performed.
+Impact of the project on climate change on the project will be made using risk and vulnerability analysis.
+Geology and geohazards A desktop literature will be performed.
 Associated maps using existing geological and hydrogeological maps, satellite imagery, topographic maps and technical documentation will be prepared.
 Types of the deposits/bedrock in the project wider area will be identified and their characteristics described as well as their spatial distribution.
-For the description of the geological conditions in the project area, geological maps with Geology and geohazards map scale 1:100 000, analysis of digital model of terrain (DMT), available satellite imagery as well as available reports in the study area.
+For the description of the geological conditions in the project area, geological maps with map scale 1:100 000, analysis of digital model of terrain (DMT), available satellite imagery as well as available reports in the study area.
 The seismicity of a wider area will be analysed based according to available data, e.g. seismological maps, historical data, data on active faults and other available sources.
 Detailed data on the geotechnical characteristics of the terrain is in progress.
 Further data collection will include data acquired from the field visit.
-A desktop literature review will be performed.
-The field survey will include site Groundwater and surface waters visit of river/stream crossings.
+Groundwater and surface waters A desktop literature review will be performed.
+The field survey will include site visit of river/stream crossings.
 The analysis of existing hydrological data will be performed.